Grand Canyon West Rim Bus Tour

 Route 66 Is Part Of The Journey

 The drive to the West Rim is as much of an adventure as the Grand Canyon itself.
 On our tour to the West Rim, you will get to drive along over 50 miles of the historic Route 66 roadway.
-Between Kingman, Arizona and the Grand Canyon Caverns, you get the chance to see the views and experience the nostalgia of the first U.S. highway across the country.
-Much of the early success of the Grand Canyon Caverns was due to it being located directly off of Route 66 and attracting a multitude of passerby.
+You get the chance to see the views and experience the nostalgia of the first U.S. highway across the country.
 Along Route 66, your tour guide will tell you about the history of the area to give you a deeper appreciation for the landmark as well.

 Arriving At The West Rim